Started in the safe industry in 1948 in a family business which specialised

 extended to all the common attack methods from straightforward ripping

-to oxy-acetylene and packed lance. (the latter mainly to counter
+to oxy-acetylene and packed lance.
+During

 the 80s became involved in product testing for a major British